 When Jade Stadium last reported to the Council on 23 September 1999, the Council confirmed its original commitment to a multi-purpose stadium to enable both rugby and cricket to be played.
 Jade Stadium Ltd was requested to continue to develop concept plans and financial projections based on a multi-purpose venue as previously resolved by the Council on 27 May 1999.
-(Copies of the Council minutes are attached for information.)

 The concept plans, including costings for the project and the estimated revenue and expenditure streams are now available for consideration by the Council to enable a final decision to go ahead with the redevelopment project.
-The attached letter received from the Jade Stadium Chairman states that the Board is confident the project can be completed within the \$40M budget and that revenue expectations from operations after completion are sufficient to meet outgoings and service borrowing requirements.
+A letter has been received from Mr Bruce Irvine, Chairman, Jade Stadium Ltd, stating that the Board is confident the project can be completed within the \$40M budget and that revenue expectations from operations after completion are sufficient to meet outgoings and service borrowing requirements.